 Developers can use this toolset to translate common software languages like Python, C++ and others into hardware acceleration cores before dropping those onto hardware.
 Among other versatile features of the suite, Vitis AI expands support to TensorFlow, Caffe, and PyTorch frameworks while Vitis Video enables cloud-based video processing engines using FFmpeg.

-As a Xilinx Alliance Program Premier Partner, DornerWorks engineers work with a range of state-of-the-art Xilinx devices including Versal, RFSoC and MPSoC.
-Our next milestone, after completing the Ultra96 demo, will be to use Vitis to deploy a similar combination of Xilinx Machine Learning and video processing IP onto a Xilinx ZCU102 Development Kit.
+As a AMD Premier Partner, DornerWorks engineers work with a range of state-of-the-art AMD devices including Versal, RFSoC and MPSoC.
+Our next milestone, after completing the Ultra96 demo, will be to use Vitis to deploy a similar combination of AMD Machine Learning and video processing IP onto a ZCU102 Development Kit.

 In combination with a mezzanine card, the ZCU102 platform will enable four video pipelines to run through video processing algorithms simultaneously.